rhythnic/habu/README.md

 ## Css arguments
 The arguments to the css function can be strings, arrays, and falsey values.
 Falsey values are removed and nested arrays of any depth are flattened.
-Any non-empty string is interpreted as a style, so if you're using a string as a conditional, make sure to convert it to a boolean with !!.

 ```
 const lineItemStyle = css(
   'p:0',